Indo-US relations on upward trajectory, 'sharper edges' in trade ties will be addressed: Jaishankar | Devdiscourse

 He said the Indo-US relations are in very good health.
 "There is no facet of the relationship today which has not gone upward over the period of 20 years," he said.

 Referring to the decision of US President Donald Trump to attend the 'Howdy Modi' event, Jaishankar said, "I regard this as a great achievement of the Indo-US community."
-"If today there is an event of this size and you have someone like President Trump coming there, I think this shows where that community reached,, how it is regarded in the US, the respect that it commands out there.
-In many ways I think it is obviously an achievement of the community.
-Having said that, the community stands more motivated, more inspired, more united by the fact that Narendra Modi is the Prime Minister.
-I have every expectation, having seen and participated in the earlier two events that this too would be extremely successful."
+"If today there is an event of this size and you have someone like President Trump coming there, I think this shows where that community reached, how it is regarded in the US, the respect that it commands out there.
+In many ways I think it is obviously an achievement of the community," he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)